RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 Parameters, like e.g. ``FOC_DEF`` stored in focuser device, are retrieved from the running RTS2 instance as far as they are needed.
 All additional device or analysis properties are kept in a single configuration file.
-The number of
-additional parameters stored in the configuration is intentionally kept small.

 During analysis ``DS9`` region of interest  data structures are created for each image.
 Optionally the images and the region files are displayed on screen using ``DS9``.